Diamond Valley Lake: Saddle Dam

 The Saddle Dam rises 130 ft above the lowest point in the Domenigoni Mountains ridgeline of the north rim and is around 0.5 mi long.
 The dam was built to increase the storage capacity of the lake, which would have been limited due to the lower ridge in this area.
 It is founded completely on phyllite and schist bedrock.
 To minimize foundation seepage, a two-line grout curtain extends up to 100 ft below the foundation.

-Filling the lake
+Reservoir

 Filling of the lake began in 1999 with water from the Colorado River Aqueduct and San Diego Canal.
 Water first entered the forebay, a 35 acre — 163 e6USgal — basin that held the water before being pumped through the pumping station.
 The pumping station, named after one of the founders of the MWD, Hiram W. Wadsworth, features twelve 6000 hp pumps for moving water from the forebay to the intake-outlet (I/O) tower.
 In 2001, four of the twelve pumps were converted to hydroelectric turbine generators capable of producing 3 megawatts of power each.
 If all the pumps were converted, the entire facility could produce up to 40 megawatts of power.